isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Scribus](http://www.scribus.net/) - An all around great tool for making posters, brochures, newsletters, anything that requires mixing graphics and text.
 Very precise control.
 A FOSS alternative for Adobe Pagemaker. **Highly recommended.** [Linux, Mac, Windows]
 - [LibreOffice Impress](www.libreoffice.org) - More for presentations, but you can make posters, etc. in it too.
 [Linux, Mac, Windows]
 - [LaTex](https://www.latex-project.org/) - Yup, you guessed it!
 LaTex can be a very powerful tool for Desktop Publishing too!
 [Linux, Mac, Windows]
+- [Laidout Book Creator](www.laidout.org) - For linux only, but a pretty flexible way to make graphics heavy pubs in full spread form.
+Still has some kinks to work out, but you might like it better than Scribus or LaTex for some applications.
+[Linux]

 #### Presentations
 - [LibreOffice Impress](www.libreoffice.org) - A FOSS alternative for MS Powerpoint.
 Great if you want a standard presentation experience with transitions, animations, etc. [Linux, Mac, Windows]